ml4scisoc/ml4scisoc.github.io/syllabus/learning.md

 - be the right length
 - be the right format
-- include all sections
+- include all required sections
 - be written clearly
 - describe the problem, clearly identifying what the specific goals of your project are
 - describe a tractable project
 - summarize relevant literature for the problem context
 - summarize relevant course-related literature for your project
-- describe what you will do in your project
+- describe what you will do in your project (methods/process)
-- describe what the end outcome of your project.
+- describe the expected outcome of your project.

 ### Presentation Specifications